degzrobotics/DerinCommander/README.md

 # DerinCommander

-## A python library to send autonomous control commands to DerinPilot
+## A python library to send autonomous control commands to DerinDiver

-DerinCommander is a python library that allows you to send control commands to DerinPilot.
-It is designed to be used with the [DerinPilot](https://github.com/degzrobotics/DerinPilot) project.
+DerinCommander is a python library that allows you to send control commands to DerinDiver.
+It is designed to be used with the [DerinDiver](https://github.com/degzrobotics/DerinDiver) project.

 ## Features

-* Send control commands to DerinPilot via serial port
+* Send control commands to DerinDiver via serial port
-* Get sensor data from DerinPilot
+* Get sensor data from DerinDiver
 * Get the camera feed and easily use it with OpenCV

 ## Installation